yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 	"./axiomfix.png"
 >}}

-## CPU, kernel and file system emulation
+## CPU, kernel, and file system emulation

-Some good news to users yet still running out of support versions of Windows..
+We have some good news for users _still_ running out-of-support versions of Windows!
-Thanks to [an investigation](https://github.com/merryhime/dynarmic/issues/701) done by [vladkosi](https://github.com/vladkosi), Merry was able to {{< gh-hovercard "8745" "implement the required changes in fastmem" >}} to allow Windows versions older than 10 1803 again.
+Thanks to [an investigation](https://github.com/merryhime/dynarmic/issues/701) done by [vladkosi](https://github.com/vladkosi), Merry was able to {{< gh-hovercard "8745" "implement the required changes in fastmem" >}} to support Windows versions older than Windows 10 version 1803 again.

-While this is great news for the Windows 7 gang, it does not change our position regarding operating system versions support, only Linux, Windows 1803, and newer are officially supported.
+While this is great news for the Windows 7 gang, it does not change our position regarding operating system version support: only Linux, Windows 10 version 1803, and newer are _officially_ supported.
-Time will tell what happens to older Windows versions after future changes to Vulkan and memory management are implemented in the future, but for now, they work for a while longer.
+Time will tell what happens to compatibility with older Windows versions after future changes to Vulkan and memory management are implemented, but for now, they work for a while longer.

-Good news doesn't end there, here are a few intended to help the modding community..
+But the good news doesn't end there.
+Here are some changes intended to help the modding community!

-In the past, in-line comments added to the pchtxt mods weren’t allowed, since we parsed the text in a way that made them incompatible.
+In the past, inline comments added to `pchtxt` mods weren’t allowed, as we parsed the text in a way that made them incompatible.
-Now Morph {{< gh-hovercard "8755" "delimits the hexadecimal value string," >}} allowing modders to add comments.
+Morph now {{< gh-hovercard "8755" "delimits the hexadecimal value string," >}} allowing modders to add comments.
 For example:

 ```